 CO-FOUNDER AND CEO, BOARD MEMBER

-Member of the founding team at GreatPoint Ventures, a leading early-stage venture capital firm based in San Francisco with $500 million under management.
+Member of the founding team at GreatPoint Ventures, a leading early-stage venture capital firm based in San Francisco with $1 billion under management.
 Mike was recently named as one of Vancouver’s top “30 Under 30” entrepreneurs, innovators and leaders.